Unleash/unleash/CONTRIBUTING.md

 ### Running end-to-end (e2e) tests

 To run the e2e tests, you'll need a running Postgres instance that you can connect to.
 The easiest way to set this up is to use Docker.
-This command starts a Postgres instance with the required configuration running on port 5432:
+This command starts a Postgres instance with the required configuration (according to the details in `src/test/e2e/helpers/database-config.ts`):

 ```sh
 docker run --name unleash-postgres -p 5432:5432 -e POSTGRES_USER=unleash_user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=unleash_test -d postgres:15
 ```

 Unleash will attempt to connect using the connection string in `src/test/e2e/helpers/database-config.ts` or the environment variable `TEST_DATABASE_URL`.
-The previous docker command uses the current defaults, but in case this changes later, you can check the connection details in the file.

 ## Nice to know